cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 # Object Box

-_Object_, or _"Class" Boxes_ allow to generate and process data structures in OM# visual programs.
+_Object_, or _"Class" Boxes_ generate and process data structures in OM# visual programs.

 > In **object-oriented programming** (OOP), a _class_ is a template structure defining a **type** of data, its attributes (also called _slots_) and behaviours.
 From a defined class are be derived _instances_ of this class.
 > An object box in OM can actually refer to the OOP concept of "factory": its main role is to produce (and additionally, to store/display/edit) instances of a given class.